lixonic/lixonic/_posts/2020-08-16-fallacies-of-religion.md

 </blockquote>

-<blockquote> Person B: Yes! its written clearly in scriptures and you don't even know it!   </blockquote>
+<blockquote> Person B: You don't even know the scripture and how am i supposed to explain it to you!   </blockquote>

 ### Ad Hominem
 This is an often misused accusation.
 This fallacy is when someone uses an insult to discredit your argument. it is NOT just insulting someone.